Syndic3/Blackjack-Card-Counter-Object-Detection/README.md

 This program is designed to count cards and calculate the best possible move for the player in a live Blackjack game.
-A neural network was trained using the Tensorflow Object Detection API to detect playing cards and the detection is performed on an OpenCV webcam feed.
+A neural network was trained using the Tensorflow 2.9.1 Object Detection API to detect playing cards and the detection is performed on an OpenCV 4.6.0 webcam feed.

+Versio

 # Mode 1: Card Counting Practice